kyopark2014/webchat/README.md

 web client: https://github.com/kyopark2014/webchat-js-webclient

+### PROPERTIES
+#### Single channel per  a client
+The channel is reusuable between client and server.
+It is important to reduce the connection complexity of the server so that the number of capability to cover the number of user in a node.

+#### Single event queue
+The messages and notification are using a single queue so that the order of messsage and notification can be aligned easily.
+Also, it has a benefit to manage messages and notifications compared with other messagers which use diffenre queue for message and notification.

+#### Scalable architecture
+It provides horizontal scaling.

+#### Profile functionanity
+User profile can be share between members which can improve user experience.

+#### Delivery and display notification
+The notifications of delivery and display are useful for convinient chat service.
+Think about the popular messenger, slack which is also using websocket(socket.io) but it doesn't provide deliver and notifcation functionalities.

+#### Groupchat (#of members is not limited)
+The groupchat is based on PUBSUB which has a strength for groupchat.
+Also, the number of participants is not limited and can be easily scaled up.

+#### Chat client in Web Browser
+Web browser has a benefit for availability since all computer has a browser which measn that users can easily message service.

 ### STRUCTURE

 There are two connection ways between client and server.
 Socket.io is used for chat session and REST API is used for call logs.